 Full name and function of the signing person(s) authorised by the issuer’s management to sign on his behalf.

+1 NOTE to item 1: Examples for references are item name, project, serial number, part number, customer, contract number.

-The number of signatures included is the minimum determined by the legal form of the issuer’s organisation.
+2 NOTE to item 8: The number of signatures included is the minimum determined by the legal form of the issuer’s organisation.

-18Special remarks
+Special remarks

 An example of a CoC is given in Annex H.